dhairyapatel1506/ransomware/README.md

 # Description
-Encrypts & Decrypts all files in the same directory as the scripts with a password.
+Encrypts & decrypts all files in the same directory as the scripts with a password.

 # Requirements
 - An up-to-date Linux machine.